-Many college campuses now offer self defense classes for women.
-If your college doesn’t, Rape Agression Defense (R.A.D.)
+Many college campuses now offer self-defense classes for women.
+If your college doesn’t, Rape Aggression Defense (R.A.D.)
 Systems is a network of dedicated instructors with programs across the U.S. and internationally.
-They offer classes for women, children, men and seniors.
+They offer classes for women, children, men, and seniors.

-Many dating sites don’t have the option to filter out who sees your profile, so in order to protect yourself it’s best to be cautious.
+With online dating, there have been occurrences in which individuals have lied to lure and attack LGBTQ members.
+Many dating sites don’t have the option to filter out who sees your profile, so it’s best to be cautious.
 Among the recommendations that we’ve found most helpful are:

 - Avoid giving your phone number out to someone and first connect on Skype.
 Although Skype chats can sometimes be awkward this is a great way to get a feel for someone.